chenxiaolong/BCR/README.md

 2. Install BCR as a system app.

-    * **For devices rooted with Magisk**, simply flash the zip as a Magisk module from within the Magisk app.
+    * **For devices rooted with Magisk/KernelSU**, simply flash the zip as a Magisk/KernelSU module from within the respective application.
         * **For OnePlus and Realme devices running the stock firmware (or custom firmware based on the stock firmware)**, also extract the `.apk` from the zip and install it manually before rebooting.
 This is necessary to work around a bug in the firmware where the app data directory does not get created, causing BCR to open up to a blank screen.

     * **For unrooted custom firmware**, flash the zip while booted into recovery.